Ratrix67/CapRic/README.md

 # CapRic

 A Caprice fork to start Amstrad CPC emulation project.
-Used with libretro and RetroArch.
+Used with Libretro and RetroArch.
+Target to Raspberry Pi.